 Hudousková Andrea

-Languages fascinated her since childhood.
-Later, she began to take a theoretical interest in them and teach them in practice.
+Languages have fascinated her since childhood.
+Later, she began to take on a theoretical interest in them and teach them in practice.
 As a linguist and teacher of Czech as a foreign language, she has been doing so for more than twenty years now.
 She has taught at several summer schools, which attract her with their friendly atmosphere and unique students.
 From her, you can expect not only grammar but above all sincere enthusiasm for all the questions that do not always have a satisfying answer.
 She loves nature, culture, and people.
 She herself doesn’t know which of these she loves more, so she constantly moves between Prague and the countryside.
 She never leaves home without a backpack, she is optimistic, enthusiastic, and completely imperfect.

 Huleja Jan